sarsamurmu/zusty/pages/src/docs/general/build-variants.md

 ---

 ## Normal
 Normal variant is the base version of Zusty CSS.
-If you're following Getting Started Guide then you're probably using base version.
+If you're following getting started guide then you're probably using normal version.
 ### Usage
 You can simply use it using jsDelivr CDN.
 ```html {nolaunch}